 The Center leases the radiotherapy facilities under a non-cancellable operating lease agreement on premises located in the "Dr. Isaac Gonzalez Martinez" Hospital (the Oncology Hospital), requiring monthly rental payments of \$18,343 through December 2026.
 In addition, the Center leases photocopiers under a non-cancellable operating lease agreement requiring monthly payments of \$1,070 through June 2025.
-These assets are recognized as right-of-use assets within a corresponding lease liability.
+The Center has recorded right-to-use lease assets and corresponding lease liabilities.
 The lease liability has been discounted at 5.1%.
-Detail for the assets and liabilities are as follows: